 As required under the European Environmental Noise Directive, for the first round of mapping, the following was noise sources were mapped: roads with more than 6,000,000 (six million) vehicle passages per year; major railways with more than 60,000 (sixty thousand) train passages a year; major airports with more than 50,000 (fifty thousand) movements; and transport sources and industry in qualifying agglomerations (urban areas with populations in excess of 250,000 (two hundred and fifty thousand): Edinburgh and Glasgow).
 The second round of noise mapping the following was noise sources were mapped: roads with more than 3,000,000 (three million) vehicle passages per year; major railways with more than 30,000 (thirty thousand) train passages a year; major airports with more than 50,000 (fifty thousand) movements; and transport sources and industry in qualifying agglomerations (urban areas with populations in excess of 100,000 (two hundred and fifty thousand): Aberdeen, Dundee, Edinburgh and Glasgow).

 This site includes maps for Scotland only.
-The site will be updated to include links to England, Wales and Northern Ireland when the sites become available, please check the links page for updates, which is here.
+The site will be updated to include links to England, Wales and Northern Ireland when the sites become available, please check the links page for updates.

 A five-yearly rolling programme will continuously review new data and whether it is suitable to be incorporated into the mapping process.
 The noise maps will be updated every five years as required by the EU Directive.